-The CTPT consists of council staff and includes experienced employees and managers from throughout the council who bring a wealth of knowledge, experience and ideas of how to modernise the council.
+The CTPT consists of experienced employees and managers from throughout the council who bring a wealth of knowledge, experience and ideas of how to modernise the council.
 Moving forward it is important that the council builds internal capacity to support ongoing modernisation reflecting the challenges facing local government.